Zanshinmu/llava-caption.py/README.md

 DualModel is being released as experimental: it is slow and has a tendency to go off-course over time, but that may be fixable with grammar and optimizations.

+## VisionModel *experimental*
+One-model processing, Llama3.2-Vision running on Ollama.
+A modern vision model proves ideal for this purpose.
+The model parses the prompt against the image, leaving out parts of the prompt which aren't validated to exist in the image.
+Accuracy is higher than DualModel, system requirements are lower, and it's faster.
+But wait, there's more!
+SECONDARY_CAPTION works beautifully with VisionModel to generate a natural language caption more suitable to training Flux or SD3.
+Typically it runs faster than DualModel even with the additional processing.

 # Installation Guide

 This guide provides instructions for setting up the necessary requirements for `llava-caption.py`